 Usual day’s routine.
 Not much to do.
 Drew rations etcetera.
 Got orders to go and take charge of the new * recruits and went over at night to them.

-At church in the morning and afternoon, Clayport church.
-Went with Green and some more chaps to deer† Park and Brizlee Tower1.
+At church in the morning and evening, Clayport church1.
+Went with Green and some more chaps to deer† Park and Brizlee Tower2.
 Cold but fine.
-Enjoyed the walk and we were up the tower.
+Enjoyed the walk and were up the tower.
 At Y.M.C.A. at night.
-Came down with Miss McGill and Sergeant Sharp.
+Came down with Miss McGill3 and Sergeant Sharp.
 He was with us at church.

 Usual day’s work.
 Received pay at dinner time.
 Rations late in arriving.
 I managed to get a bath in the afternoon.
 2 men and a sergeant Army Service <Corps?> arrived at night and the sergeant slept in our bunk1.
 All more or less drunk, but quiet.
 Collins arrived back about 10.
 Shepherd, Watson, Wilshaw, Dunbar and Plummer drunk as newts† and had an awful time, tumbling over beds.
 Watson carefully sprayed his water bottle on his bed over a blanket.